cheind/image-stitch/README.md

 ## Usage

 The code provided is for demonstration purposes only.
-It is limited to a scenario in which a moving fisheye camera observes a ground floor.
-The extrinsics are computed from knowing the fisheye intrinsics/distortions and the pattern configuration.
+It is limited to a scenario in which a moving camera observes a ground floor.
+The extrinsics are computed from knowing the fisheye intrinsics/distortions and the calibration pattern configuration.

+### Stitching

 ```shell
 # Stitch in camera 3 view (index starting at zero)
 python stitch.py basepath=data/ plane.idx=2
 ```
 <p align="center" width="100%">
 <img src="etc/stitch-cam2.png" />
 </p>